BagpipesRbetter/BagpipesRbetter.github.io/README.md

 - <a href="https://bsky.app/profile/evanjbarclay.bsky.social">Bluesky: @evanjbarclay.bsky.social</a>

 # Portfolio
-This is my portfolio, where you can see my projects and stuff that I've done.

 ## Things Im Working On
 this is the stuff im activly working on:
 - nothing right now 🤷🏻‍♂️ open to work tho 😉